-Santa Fe: The New Mexico State Tourist Bureau, 1951.
+Santa Fe: The New Mexico State Tourist Bureau, 1940.
+First Edition.
 Pictorial map [55 cm x 43 cm] printed in full color.
 Folds as issued.
 Near fine.
-Item #3625
+Printed by Bradford Robinson Printing of Denver, Colorado.
+Item #5311

-Charming map showing the historic trails through New Mexico, reverse contains descriptions of same: Trail of Juan De Onate, Escalante's Trail, Comanche Trails, Santa Fe Trail, Trails of Cattle Barons, Butterfield Trail, Coronado's Journey and Entrada of Don Antonio De Espejo.
+Charming map showing the historic trails through New Mexico, reverse contains descriptions of same: Escalante's Trail, Comanche Trails, Trails of Cattle Barons, Butterfield Trail, Trail of Juan De Onate, The Santa Fe Trail, Francisco Vasquez Coronado the First Explorer of New Mexico, and the Entrada of Don Antonio De Espejo.
+There is also a description of the Coronado Cuarto Centennial Celebrations that were to take place in 1940